rayan-quantum-computing/Quantum-Computing-Lab/README.md

 ## What is in here

-Small Qiskit programs, one per idea.
+Small exercises where I test one idea at a time, and small tools I try to build and actually finish.
 Every file opens with a header comment: the date, what I was testing, what I expected, what actually came out.
 Attempts that failed stay in the repo.
 They are the ones I learn from.

+## Projects

+- **quantum_password.py** — a password generator using quantum
+  measurements.
+Found a bias in the first version, measured it, fixed it.
+Full write-up: https://rayan-quantum.hashnode.dev/

+More will be added here as I finish them.

 ## Where I am now

 - single qubits, Hadamard gate, measurement statistics
+- built the password generator above
-- next: two-qubit gates and entangled pairs
+- next: two-qubit gates and entanglement

 ## Where I am trying to get

 Simulating molecular systems.
 That is years of work away and I am aware of the distance.

-## Notes

-Longer write-ups and how I got into this: https://rayan-quantum.hashnode.dev/